-Regarded as one of the best national parks in WA (if not, in our somewhat biased opinion, all of Australia!), Karijini National Park is an incredible spot to explore and the perfect place to head for a road trip up north.
-An adventure lover’s dream, the park is packed with great places to swim, climb – and even abseil!
+Regarded as one of the best National Parks in WA (if not, in our somewhat biased opinion, all of Australia!), Karijini National Park is an incredible spot to explore and the perfect place to head for a road trip up north.
+An adventure lover’s dream, the park is packed with spectacular places to hike and swim.

 What is it?

-Karijini is home to a number of gorges to explore – imagine crystal clear pools of water at the base of deep iron-rich red coloured gorges and picturesque waterfalls all set amongst an ancient landscape.
-The rock formations in the park are over two billion years old, making Karijini home to some of the oldest rock formations in Australia.
+Karijini is home to a number of outstanding gorges to explore – imagine crystal clear pools of water at the base of deep iron-rich red coloured gorges and picturesque waterfalls all set amongst an ancient landscape.
+The rock formations in the park are over two billion years old, making Karijini home to some of the oldest rock formations in Australia and the world!

 Where is it?

-Located in the Pilbara, Karijini is about a 14-15 hour drive from Perth (about 1400 km) via Meekatharra and Newman along the Great Northern Highway.
-Otherwise you can use the coastal road and go via Exmouth (it’s a longer drive but means you can check out places like Kalbarri, Monkey Mia and Coral Bay on the way).
+Located in the Pilbara, Karijini is about a 14 hour drive from Perth (about 1400 km) via Meekatharra and Newman along the Great Northern Highway.
+Otherwise, you can use the coastal road via Exmouth and check out fab places along the way like Kalbarri, Monkey Mia, Shark Bay and Coral Bay.
 If you’re not up for a road trip, there are flights to nearby towns of Paraburdoo and Newman.
 Karijini is then about a 140km drive from Paraburdoo or 185 kms from Newman.
 Check here for our guide to a Coral Coast Highway Road Trip.

 What to do?